 - Language override (a preferred language setting for a person).

-Pro tip: For the exact syntax you should use when sending this data into Intercom, check out our developer hub.
+Pro tip: Standard data attributes are case sensitive, for the exact syntax you should use when sending this data into Intercom, check out our developer hub.

 Important: If you've installed Intercom on your mobile app, you'll also see standard user attributes like: 'Last seen on iOS/Android', 'iOS/Android sessions' and 'iOS/Android device', etc.

 Now, armed with this data you can quickly filter your user base to answer questions, such as: